Braeburn is developing long-acting medicines for treating opioid addiction.

 Promoting adherence, preventing diversion

 At Braeburn, we continually seek to reevaluate the way we work together to create an environment that redefines treatment for a vastly underserved patient population.
-Our core focus dedicated to advancing our pipeline of innovative treatments, but we also appreciate and accept our role as an emerging leader and voice in addiction and our other patient communities.
+Our core focus is dedicated to advancing our pipeline of innovative treatments, but we also appreciate and accept our role as an emerging leader and voice in addiction and our other patient communities.
 We say that Braeburn thinks beyond what has been done…to imagine what can be done…and what is possible.
 For those who share this vision, we have created paths to help support and enable achieving what is possible.

 Beyond our primary mission of investing in the clinical development and commercialization of our products and candidates, we may also choose to support community or healthcare programs which we consider consistent with our corporate mission and focus.
 Requests are considered on an individual basis and from US applicants only.